 2. Fast ROI

-Minimal initial investments and significant cost savings are the reasons why SIP Trunking is so attractive to businesses.
+Minimal initial investments and significant cost savings are why SIP Trunking is so attractive to businesses.
 In most cases, the old phone system can remain in place, with no need for major changes in technical equipment.
-Cost transparency and lack of major investment need result in fast ROI.
+Cost transparency and lack of major investment need to result in fast ROI.
 Companies report up to a 40% decrease in their communication expenses.

 3. Scalability and expansion made easy